HibernationNo1/project_Mnist_Classifier/README.md

 ## Abstract

-I Implemented Classifier Model built with Convolution Neural Network and some utility code.
-It shows the changing of loss and accuracy value for every epoch because the code constructed training, validation, test be implemented in same iteration `for` loop.
-And the training, validation, test data save in every epoch as a file.
-I intend  'confusion matrix' and  'loss, accuracy plot'  saved in 'epoch_number' directory by .png file, After end of the each epoch, we can check 'confusion matrix' and  'loss, accuracy plot'.
-I also implemented it can continue learning in case after the training stop unintentionally during learning .
+I Implement Classifier Model with Convolution Neural Network, and some utility code.

+this project shows the changing of loss and accuracy value for every epoch, because the code constructed training, validation, test be implemented in same iteration `for` loop.

+And the training, validation, test data saved in every epoch as a file.
+I intend  'confusion matrix' and  'loss, accuracy plot'  saved in 'epoch_number' directory as `.png` file, After end of the each epoch, we can check 'confusion matrix' and  'loss, accuracy plot'.

+I also implement it can continue learning in case after the training stop unintentionally during learning .